leadscales/ZeesHUD-UnDonored/README.md

 I would suggest reading that with an archived version.

 ## Disclaimer
-This project has a redditard licence, You have been warned.
+This project has a redditard license, You have been warned.